 Although our bodies only need food when we are physically hungry, most of us regularly, eat for reasons other than physical hunger.
 It's important to listen to ourselves and our bodies to tell us when to eat.
-Do you know what happens when we eat and are not physically hungry?

 To get a sense of how often you are eating when you are not hungry below is a list of emotions and situations that can sometimes trigger us to eat...

 We Tend To Eat Mindlessly When We're...